National Hail Climatology Switzerland

 Programme of the virtual launch event for «Hail Climatology Switzerland»:

 Hail is one of the three costliest natural hazards in Switzerland.
 Every year, hail storms cause millions of Swiss Francs in damage, surpassed only by storms and flooding.
 Buildings, vehicles and agriculture are assets that are particularly at risk.
 Forecast and warnings are essential nececcisties for risk management, but also insurers and the building sector require reliable and qualitative information on current and long-term hail risk.

 The localized occurrence and short duration of hailstorms make it hard to accurately measure hail on the ground.
 As a consequence, systematic, spatially comprehensive observations of hail are largely missing in Switzerland.
 In the past, hail maps have been generated using damage observations from insurance data, hail reports, and point-scale observations.
 These maps are inconsistent and often based on data which are not quality-controlled, or were calculated with now outdated methods.

-The National Hail Climatology Switzerland („Hagelklima Schweiz“) project aims at developing consistent, high-quality climatologies of hail frequency and intensity in Switzerland, which are run and updated operationally.
+The National Hail Climatology Switzerland („Hagelklima Schweiz“) project) project aims at developing consistent, high-quality climatologies of hail frequency and intensity in Switzerland, which are run and updated operationally.
 Within the frame of the project, the most recent generation of radar data is reprocessed and improved and innovative statistical methodologies are developed and applied.
 Information on hail tracks, but also products that take a closer look at individual hail events complement the climatological maps and datasets.